matro7sh/Yelaa/README.md

 ```

->this script will create a default structure using `create` command, as well as a cherytree database with payloads for external testing and useful commands for internal testing
+> This script will create a default structure using `create` command, as well as a cherytree database with payloads for external testing and useful commands for internal testing

 # Contributors